-The database contains detailed description (metadata) for a wide selection of datasets collected in the Buzsaki Lab.
-The datasets are hosted on the NYU share and on CRCNS.
+The meta-data database contains detailed description (metadata) for a wide selection of datasets collected in the Buzsaki Lab.
+The datasets are hosted on a central share by NYU and on CRCNS.
 Below you can find detailed information on accessing the database and instruction for loading the database into Matlab.

 Credentials and login info